Skip to main content

 • In this module you will develop an understanding of how the rationalist and empiricist traditions in philosophy influence contemporary thought in the philosophy of mind.
 You will look at the continuing relevance of the mind-body problem to the question of what it is to be a human being and consider the connections between the analytic and European traditions in philosophy with respect to language, subjectivity, and the phenomenology of experience.
 You will also examine the importance of consciousness to contemporary debates in philosophy, psychology and cognitive science.

-• The module looks at key texts by Immanuel Kant which are the foundation of Modern European Philosophy.
+• In this module you’ll look at key texts by Immanuel Kant, which are the foundation of Modern European Philosophy.
 These texts raise questions concerning the status of human knowledge and the nature and justification of human action that have concerned philosophers ever since.
-The module considers Kant's Critique of Pure Reason.
-The core theme of the module is how philosophy responds to the situation in which it can no longer rely on theological support for its claims about truth and morality.
-This raises questions about the nature of the human subject that are evident in the conjunction of the massive success of the modern natural sciences with an abiding worry as to whether sceptical objections to establishing true knowledge can be overcome.
-Kant sees these issues in terms of 'transcendental philosophy' establishing the limits of knowledge by seeing what the necessary conditions of knowledge are.
+The module considers Kant's Critique of Pure Reason and the core theme is how philosophy responds to the situation in which it can no longer rely on theological support for its claims about truth and morality.
+The questions raised by the module recur in most of the main Philosophy courses studied from the second year onwards.

-• This module will explore the central developments in modern philosophy occurring between the foundation of modern empiricism and rationalism by Locke and Descartes in the 17th century, and the emergence of Kant’s philosophical system in the late 18th century.
-The module will look at three of the key figures from the two traditions, exploring the key theories they expound, and the arguments used to support these theories.
-The figures covered will depend on the research specialisms of the module convenor, but a typical syllabus would involve reading works by Spinoza, Leibniz, and Hume.
-Looking at these philosophers over a number of weeks will allow you to develop your close reading skills, and to see how the arguments put forward by these philosophers work together to produce a systematic metaphysical worldview.
+• You’ll explore the central developments in modern philosophy occurring between the foundation of modern empiricism and rationalism by Locke and Descartes in the 17th century, and the emergence of Kant’s philosophical system in the late 18th century.
+You’ll study three of the key figures from the two traditions, exploring the key theories they expound, and the arguments used to support these theories.
+The figures covered will depend on the research specialisms of the course convenor, but a typical syllabus would involve reading works by Spinoza, Leibniz, and Hume.
+Looking at these philosophers over a number of weeks will allow you to develop close reading skills, and to see how the arguments put forward by these philosophers work together to produce a systematic metaphysical worldview.

 • All modules are optional